 Smart meter data via API in Austria

 You want to pull a smart meter's consumption data into your own software: programmatically, refreshed every day, rather than having someone export a file.
 The obvious search is then "Wiener Netze Smart Meter API" or "EVN Smart Meter API".
-The answer surprises many developers: no such API exists at the individual grid operators.
+What developers usually mean is a publicly documented REST API that returns consumption data as JSON after authentication.
+Austria organizes that access differently.

 Is there a Smart Meter API from Wiener Netze or EVN?

 The reason lies in how the Austrian electricity market is structured.
 Grid operators store the measurement data and make it available through a regulated shared infrastructure, the EDA network.
 EDA stands for Energiewirtschaftlicher Datenaustausch (energy data exchange), and it works as a decentralized messaging system.
 Market participants exchange encrypted XML messages following an industry-specific standard.
-There is no central database and no single endpoint for an application to call.
+EDA itself is neither a central database nor a single REST endpoint.

 What a smart meter interface in Austria needs to cover